Microsoft Sentinel Integration User Guide

 Note

-The Microsoft Sentinel Upload Indicators API is unable to share Indicator data with Microsoft Defender™.
+The Microsoft Sentinel upload indicators API is unable to share Indicator data with Microsoft Defender™.
 Also, because this integration does not utilize Microsoft® Graph Security, you cannot use it to execute Playbooks in ThreatConnect.

 Dependencies